jonathannen/cater/README.md

 However, sometimes you want to inherit.
 In this case you want to replace the component, but also get a reference to the origial.
 For this, you use the caret import.
 Imports like 'app/^' will return the next component in the search path.

-For "your-current-application/server/title.js" that would be "cater-build/server/title.js".
-From here you can either extend that component or wrapper it yourself.
+What does that mean?
+Taking the example of "your-current-application/server/title.js" an import of 'app/^' would return the component _up the path list_, being the Title component in "cater-build/server/title.js".
+In your own Title component you can then extent or wrapper that original component as you see fit.

 The Title component is a contrived example, but there are a number of real applications.
 The simpliest of which is wrappering providers.
 Each plugin can add a provider that then wrappers the following one.
 An example of this is the [cater-redux/server/provider.js](https://github.com/clashbit/cater/blob/master/packages/cater-redux/server/provider.js).

-It adds in the Provider from redux-react inside the caret import.
+This code adds in the Redux Provider and then wrappers it in the parent provider.
+In this way you can stack providers and other components between your application, plugins and the core Cater code.

 ## Plugins